hugooconnor/helping-hand/README.md

 1. Invite close friends and family
 2. Complete a relapse prevention plan
 3. Family and friends (your helping hands) create accounts
-4. Your helping hands flag your behaviour, estimating health from your baseline
+4. Your helping hands flag your behaviour, estimating well-being from your baseline
-5. Helping Hand will alert you to this, so you can modulate your behaviour
+5. Helping Hand will alert you to this, so you can take steps to improve your well-being

 #Notes;

-We assume a two week timeframe for health regeneration.
+We assume a two week timeframe for well-being regeneration.

 Therefore, weighting of reports;